How to Plan a Trip to Budapest. 9 Tips for Perfect Budapest Holidays

 Accommodation.
-A basic apartment for two people downtown in the Pest side is around 50/60 euro per night.
-A 5-star hotel in the same 5th district like Aria Hotel Budapest, the Kempinski Hotel or the Four Seasons can go from 250 to 500 euro per night for a double room.
-If you want more budget accommodation, you can check out the 3-star hotels or the B&Bs.
+A basic apartment for two people downtown on the Pest side is around 50/60 euro per night.
+A 5-star hotel in Budapest in the same 5th district like Aria Hotel Budapest, the Kempinski Hotel or the Four Seasons can go from 250 to 500 euro per night for a double room.
+If you want more budget accommodation in Budapest, you can check out the 3-star hotels or the B&Bs.

 A good B&B downtown ranges from 70 to 100 euro per night, while if you go a bit far from the city centre prices can start from 50 euro per night.
 A double room in a 3-star hotel at around 1km from the city centre like Central Hotel 21 starts from 66 euro per night.

 Food.
 We found restaurants’ fares not too different from other European cities.
 So, for example, a meal for two at Menza with two soups, two main dishes and the drinks cost us around 18500 HUF (65 USD/57 euro).